 Any current OWU student with a GPA of 3.5 or higher who is interested in joining the honors program should express their interest by emailing Dr. Mark Allison at maalliso@edu to receive the application to join the Honors Program.

 The Dean’s List

 Students who achieve a superior academic average each semester will be placed on the Dean’s List.
-Academic qualifications for inclusion on the Dean’s List require at least a 3.50 semester grade point average for all courses attempted and for a minimum of three unit (or 1.25 unit) courses with grades assigned.
+Academic qualifications for inclusion on the Dean’s List require at least a 3.50 semester grade point average for all courses attempted and a minimum of three full-unit (or 1.25 unit) courses with grades assigned.

 Honors in Course